STAT545-UBC/STAT545-UBC-original-website/block028_character-data.md

     - [The Absolute Minimum Every Software Developer Absolutely, Positively Must Know About Unicode and Character Sets (No Excuses!)](http://www.joelonsoftware.com/articles/Unicode.html)
     - [What Every Programmer Absolutely, Positively Needs To Know About Encodings And Character Sets To Work With Text](http://kunststube.net/encoding/)
   * [Guide to fixing encoding problems in Ruby](http://www.justinweiss.com/articles/3-steps-to-fix-encoding-problems-in-ruby/) *parking here temporariliy ... looks useful but, obviously, it's about Ruby not R*

+Manipulating character vectors that live in a data frame

+  * Certain operations are facilitated by `tidyr`.
+These are described below.
+  * For a general discussion of how to work on variables that live in a data frame, see [Vectors versus tibbles](block031_vector-tibble-relations.html)

 ### Load stringr and the core tidyverse